 In the aftermath of COVID-19, Hollywood has certainly been forced to adjust its filmmaking techniques and way of doing business.
 But one thing has become clear – small, independently made films like Minariare doing well on festival and awards circuits (such as those festival and awards circuits are right now, with COVID-19 lingering) and costing money-making institutions like Hollywood less money than monolith productions like Jurassic Park: Dominion, or Dune.

-It seems like with last year’s Oscars, Bong Joon-Ho ushered in new acceptance of Asian cinema.
+It seems like, with last year’s Oscars, Bong Joon-Ho ushered in new acceptance of Asian cinema.
 With the buzz for Minari ahead of the Oscars, America seems to have embraced diversity on some level.
 I’ll be rooting for it.
 Even if it isn’t locked in to win at the Oscars, it’s a character drama that displays Yeun’s acting chops and cements his star power.
 Seeing him fill out a lead role like this so naturally really hit home to me how much work he has put in while still so young.
-Yeun is easily one of my favorite actors, and I look forward to seeing him in many more films.
+Yeun is easily one of my favourite actors, and I look forward to seeing him in many more films.

 The movie Minari has strange similarities to the plant grown by the creekbed in the film- it’s a piece of cinema that stubbornly refuses to be overlooked with multiple generations of Americans looking out for it, and it is fresh, lush, and beautiful.
 Hopefully, like the plant itself, the film’s presence invigorates Americans and gives them a sense of hope.